HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 ### First-party vs third-party

 The median number of JavaScript resources requested on mobile pages, as [observed earlier](#how-much-javascript-do-we-load), is 20.
-Let us now look into which ones of these are first-party or third-party requests.
+We'll now look at which ones of these are first-party or third-party requests.

 {{ figure_markup(
   image="js-requests-mobile-host.png",